t2-project/modulith/README.md

 Refer to the [Usage documentation](https://t2-documentation.readthedocs.io/en/latest/monolith/use.html) on how to use the T2-Modulith application.
 There are two ways: via the UI or via the HTTP API endpoints.

+Some *usage scenarios* are defined as yaml files in the subdirectory [./usage_scenarios](./usage_scenarios/README.md)`.
+They are used for energy measurements.

 ## Application Properties

 You can configure many properties used at start and during runtime of the T2-Modulith application.